-- Inter-vivos trusts are taxed at the top personal tax rates, but income of the trust paid out to the beneficiary is deductible to the trust and taxable to the beneficiary.
-For this reason, trust income is generally distributed to the beneficiaries, who are presumably taxed at lower rates. - 2.
-An inter-vivos trust must file an annual T3 tax return, which is due 90 days after the year-end.
-Since an inter-vivos trust must use December 31 as its yearend, the tax return is due on March 31 (or March 30 in a leap year). - 3.
-As a measure to prevent a trust from being used to indefinitely defer tax, the ITA provides that a trust is deemed to dispose of its capital property every 21 years (some exceptions apply, as in the case of spousal trusts and alter ego and joint partner trusts).
-To avoid this deemed sale and realization of capital gains trust assets can be distributed to the beneficiaries on a rollover basis.
+- Inter vivos trusts are taxed at the top personal tax rate, but income of the trust paid out to a beneficiary is deductible to the trust and taxable to the beneficiary.
+For this reason, trust income is generally distributed to the beneficiaries who are presumably taxed at lower rates. - An inter vivos trust must file an annual T3 Trust Income Tax and Information Return, which is due 90 days after the year-end.
+Since an inter vivos trust must use December 31 as its year-end, the return is due on March 31 (or March 30 in a leap year). - As a measure to prevent a trust from being used to indefinitely defer tax, the ITA provides that certain trusts, including inter vivos trusts (with certain exceptions), are deemed to dispose of their capital property every 21 years.
+To avoid the possible realization of capital gains arising on a deemed disposition, trust assets may be distributed to the beneficiaries on a rollover basis under certain circumstances.